Dr. Edmond Y. Chang

 In-Class Quizzes (10%)

-There will be seven or more in-class quizzes at various times during the semester.
+There will be seven or more in-class five-minute quizzes at various times during the semester.
 These quizzes serve as a review of the week’s main ideas, terms, texts, and readings.
-These quizzes will include identifications, fill-in-the-blanks, definitions, and short answers.
+These quizzes might include identifications, fill-in-the-blanks, definitions, and short answers.

 Creative Responses (10%)

-Over the course of the semester, you will have four opportunities to complete short, analytical reflections that ask you to respond to the readings, the theoretical texts, and to assess your own work and performance in class.
-These reflections will be due (tentatively) at the end of Week 3, 7, 11, and Week 15.
-You must complete two of the four opportunities, one of which must be in the first half of the term and one in the second half.
-Critical reflections will be cumulative and based on the class readings, literature, other media, and in-class and Blackboard discussions.
+At the end of the semester, you will complete a 4-6 page analytical reflection paper that ask you to respond to the readings, the theoretical texts, and to assess your own work and performance in class.
+The final reflection is cumulative and based on the class readings, online reflections, other media, and in-class and Blackboard discussions.

 Participation and Preparedness (30%)

-Preparedness and participation forms a large component of your final grade.
-It is essential that you prepare for class, attend class, and participate.
-Missing class or participation may seriously compromise your ability to do well in this class.
+Preparedness and participation form a large component of your final grade.
+It is essential that you prepare, attend, and participate in class.
+Missing class may seriously compromise your ability to do well in this class.
 Moreover, negative participation will hurt your participation grade.
-Participation is determined by 1) your respectful presence in class and interactions with me and others, 2) your willingness to discuss, comment, and ask questions, 3) your preparation for class, which includes having the required materials and doing all of the assigned reading or work for class, 4) your engagement and collaboration in group work, presentations, office hours, and course events, and 5) your care and use of the class Blackboard or "Bb"—bookmark the address, check regularly, comment as required, and think of the blog as an extension of class:
+Participation is determined by 1) your respectful presence in class and interactions with me and others, 2) your willingness to discuss, comment, and ask questions, 3) your preparation for class, which includes having the required materials and doing all of the assigned reading or work for class, 4) your engagement and collaboration in group work, presentations, office hours, and course events, and 5) your completion of all required threads and overall care and use of the class Blackboard or "Bb"--bookmark the address, check and respond regularly, and think of the blog as an extension of class:

 "Some of my favorite places I have been in my life exist only in dreams."